HL7/davinci-crd/input/pagecontent/hooks.md

 * CRD Clients **SHALL** support running applications that adhere to the SMART on FHIR [confidential app](http://www.hl7.org/fhir/smart-app-launch#support-for-public-and-confidential-apps) profile
 * CRD Services **SHALL** use information received solely for coverage determination purposes and **SHALL NOT** retain data received over the CRD interfaces for any purpose other than audit
 * CRD Clients are the final arbiters of what data can or cannot be shared with CRD Services and **MAY** filter or withhold any resources or data elements necessary to support their obligations as health data custodians, including legal, policy and patient consent-based restrictions.
 Withholding information might, however, limit the completeness or accuracy of coverage requirements discovery advice retrieved using the interfaces within this guide.
 The inability of a CRD service to provide full advice does not relieve providers of their responsiblity for ensuring that payer coverage requirements are met.
-* CRD Clients **SHALL** ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.  e.g., the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.
+* CRD Clients **SHALL** ensure that the resource identifiers exposed over the CRD interface are distinct from and have no determinable relationship with any business identifiers associated with those records.
+E.g. the Patient.id element cannot be the same as or contain in some fashion a patient's social security number or medical record number.

 #### PHI and Hook Invocation